 (b) the mediator records and provides a copy of a mediated agreement under subclause (9).

-(14) Any party may, by written notice (the “withdrawal notice”) given to the Commissioner, withdraw from the mediation before or after the mediation has commenced.
+(14) Any party may, by written notice (the withdrawal notice) given to the Commissioner, withdraw from the mediation before or after the mediation has commenced.

 (15) The Commissioner must advise the appointed mediator and the other parties to the dispute of the withdrawal as soon as practicable after receipt of the withdrawal notice.